hrydbeck/upd/README.md

 ## UPD.py

 Simple software to call UPD regions from germline exome/wgs trios.
+Developed by Björn Hallström.
+This repository was forked from https://github.com/bjhall/upd.

 ## Documentation